-Institutional Policy Statement
+Institutional Policy Statement - Sexual Assault

-TRIGGER WARNING: This web page, or the web pages linked within, contains information relating to acts of violence—including sexual and domestic violence—that may represent triggers for survivors and/or family members.
+SAFETY ALERT: This web page, or the web pages linked within, contains information relating to acts of violence—including sexual and domestic violence—that may represent triggers for survivors and/or family members.

 Statement of Policy: Northeast State Community College strives to maintain an environment that is free of intimidation and encourages education of students to their fullest extent.
 Therefore, the College will not tolerate acts or threats of acts of sexual assault, physical assault, or any type of violence.